K\"ahler information manifolds of signal processing filters in weighted Hardy spaces: Geometry of linear systems in weighted Hardy spaces

 Plugging $f(z;\boldsymbol{\xi})=h(z;\boldsymbol{\xi})$ to Eq. (\ref{kahler_whardy_norm}), the K\"ahler potential of the geometry induced from the weighted Hardy norms of the transfer function of the linear system is given by

 where $h_s$ is the $s$-th Fourier (Z-transformed) coefficient of the linear system. \end{proof}

-Considering that the complex cepstrum norm is a special case of weighted Hardy norms, Theorem \ref{thm_kahler_whardy} and Theorem \ref{thm_kahler_potential_whardy} can be applied to linear systems with weighted complex cepstrum norms.
+Considering that the complex cepstrum norm is a special case of weighted Hardy norms, Theorem \ref{thm_kahler_whardy} and Theorem \ref{thm_kahler_potential_whardy} are also applicable to linear systems with weighted complex cepstrum norms.

-\begin{crl} The geometry of a linear system with a finite weighted complex cepstrum norm is a K\"ahler manifold.
-The K\"ahler potential of the complex cepstrum geometry of the linear system is the square of the weighted complex cepstrum norm of a linear system.
+\begin{crl} A linear system geometry induced by a finite weighted complex cepstrum norm is a K\"ahler manifold.
+The corresponding K\"ahler potential of the linear system geometry is the square of the weighted complex cepstrum norm of a linear system.
 In other words, the K\"ahler potential of the complex cepstrum geometry is the square of the weighted Hardy norm of the logarithmic transfer function. \end{crl}

 \begin{proof} Similar to Corollary \ref{crl_kahler_weighted_stat_con}, this is also a special case of Theorem \ref{thm_kahler_whardy} and Theorem \ref{thm_kahler_potential_whardy}.
 If $f(z;\boldsymbol{\xi})=\log{h(z;\boldsymbol{\xi})}$, i.e., $\phi(t)=\log{t}$, the weighted Hardy norm of $f$ is identical to the weighted complex cepstrum norm of the linear system.
-From Theorem \ref{thm_kahler_whardy}, the geometry induced from the weighted complex cepstrum norm is the K\"ahler manifold.
+According to Theorem \ref{thm_kahler_whardy}, the geometry induced from the weighted complex cepstrum norm is a K\"ahler manifold.

 Plugging $f(z;\boldsymbol{\xi})=\log{h(z;\boldsymbol{\xi})}$ to Eq. (\ref{kahler_whardy_norm}), the K\"ahler potential of the geometry induced from the weighted complex cepstrum norm is given by

 where $c_s$ is the $s$-th complex cepstrum coefficient of the linear system. \end{proof}